Johnny Gaudreau: Death

+Legacy

-During both the 4 Nations Face-Off and 2025 IIHF World Championship, Gaudreau was honored by the U.S team, who he had played for multiple times.
-For the 4 Nations Face-Off, Gaudreau was honored with his own locker in the stall, hanging with his jersey, which was awarded to the player of the game for the team's wins.
-Before the final against Canada, Mike Eruzione, who was named an honorary captain, came out in a Gaudreau jersey.
-During the 2025 IIHF World Championship, the team also carried a Gaudreau jersey with them.
-After winning their first gold medal in 92 years at the World Championships, the team brought out Gaudreau's jersey, accepting the trophy with it in hand.
+During both the 4 Nations Face-Off and the 2025 IIHF World Championship, Gaudreau was honored by the U.S. team, for whom he had previously played.
+At the 4 Nations Face-Off, he was given a dedicated locker stall featuring his jersey, which was awarded to the team's player of the game following each win.
+Before the final against Canada, Mike Eruzione, captain of the 1980 gold medal-winning "Miracle on Ice" team and honorary captain for the event, wore a Gaudreau jersey.

+At the 2025 IIHF World Championship, the U.S. team also carried a Gaudreau jersey throughout the tournament.
+After winning their first gold medal in 92 years at the World Championship, the team held the jersey while accepting the trophy.

+At the 2026 Winter Olympics, the American team again kept a No. 13 Gaudreau sweater with them, and his surviving family attended games during the tournament.
+Following the United States' overtime victory over Canada to win the gold medal, players skated with Gaudreau's jersey during celebrations and later included his children in the team photograph after the medal ceremony.

 Career statistics

 Career statistics derived from Elite Prospects.